faelys/libsoldout/README.md

 blindy the pointer which contains data you know about, in case you need to store an internal state or whatever.
-I have not found anything to put in this pointer in my example renderers, so it is set to NULL in the structure and never look at in the callbacks.
+I have not found anything to put in this pointer in my example renderers, so it is set to NULL in the structure and the callbacks don't use it.

 `emph_chars` is a zero-terminated string which contains the set of characters that trigger emphasis.
 In regular markdown, emphasis is only